firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 The `datetime <https://docs.python.org/3/library/datetime.html>`_ module from the Python standard library contains various classes and methods to format DATE, TIMESTAMP and DATETIME data types.

-You can import this module as follows.
+You can import this module as follows:

 ::